nickbalestra/E2/README.md

 ## Elm by default
 The project runs with Elm by default and hot replacement of changes to the modules.
 Currently it is on 0.17.1 A dummy Elm app, that consume the server API is provided as an example.

+## Docker-compose usage
+docker-compose up to start server at port 3000 docker-compose down to stop server